juanklan11/Assignment-2/README.md

 Instructions:

 1. Open the *Assignment 2 Submission.ipynb* file
+2. Ensure both *price_and_demand.csv* and *weather.csv* are in the same folder of the .ipynb* file
-2. Run all cells
+3. Run all cells
+4. A merged_file.csv file is created for your reference with the data for machine learning analysis

-The steps for all the parts are described in the *Assignment 2 Submission.ipynb* file.
+The steps followed for all the parts are described in the *Assignment 2 Submission.ipynb* file.
 The results obtained in Section 4 are analyzed in our report.
 During our machine learning analysis, we tested different regression and classification models.
 The initial testing was performed on the random state 43 for all models.
-Following this, most models were tested 100 times under different parameters to obtain larger result samples on r2 and accuracy scores and then the mean results were obtained for analysis for higher accuracy.
+Following this, most models were tested 100 times under different parameters to obtain larger result samples on r2 and accuracy scores and then the mean results were obtained for analysis for higher accuracy of our models' results.